STF1998/Desk20/report/UXDesign.md

 - Shoot all the big tycoons who are dominating fast fashion.

 Based upon our own experiences, our teams’ competitive side and Gordon's existing work with an NGO (non-governmental organisation) focused on improving water scarcity, we decided to build a project idea around procrastination, competition with friends and water accessibility.
-We started developing ideas around how we could reduce procrastination with use of interval times and using inspiration from the Pomodoro technique.
-Alongside this, our team focused on how we would incorporate the focus on reducing procrastination with the theme of raising awareness for water accessibility.
-We decided that we wanted to create an interactive animation around water and showing competitive statistics between friends.
+We started developing ideas around how we could reduce procrastination with the use of interval times and by taking inspiration from the Pomodoro technique.
+Alongside this, our team focused on how to incorporate a focus on reducing procrastination with the theme of raising awareness for water accessibility.
+We decided that we wanted to create an interactive animation around water and displaying competitive statistics between friends.
 This led to our punch line of:

-Solving procrastination and raising awareness for water scarcity, one glass at a time!
+<p align = "center">Solving procrastination and raising awareness for water scarcity, one glass at a time! </p>

 ### Mood board